eltwilliams/hello-world/README.md

 # hello-world
 Hi, I'm Liz Williams.
-I'm using the hello-world tutorial to learn how to use github.
+I'm using the hello-world tutorial to learn how to use GitHub.

 Liz is the best.